Career Timeline of John Kerry: Major Achievements and Milestones

 1991: Chaired Senate Select Committee on POW/MIA Affairs

-In 1991, John Kerry became chairman of the Senate Select Committee on POW/MIA Affairs.
+In 1991, John Kerry became the chair of the Senate Select Committee on POW/MIA Affairs.

-In 1993, John Kerry endorsed the report from the Senate Select Committee on POW/MIA Affairs, stating there was no compelling evidence of Americans alive in captivity in Southeast Asia.
+In 1993, John Kerry endorsed the Senate Select Committee on POW/MIA Affairs report, which stated there was no compelling evidence that any American remained alive in captivity in Southeast Asia.

 1994: Sponsored Resolution to End Trade Embargo Against Vietnam

-In 1995, President Bill Clinton normalized diplomatic relations with Vietnam, following earlier efforts in the Senate.
+In 1995, President Bill Clinton normalized diplomatic relations with the country of Vietnam, following resolutions from John Kerry and John McCain calling for an end to the trade embargo.

 1996: Re-elected to the Senate

-In 1996, John Kerry was re-elected to the Senate, winning against William Weld.
+In 1996, John Kerry was re-elected to the Senate after winning against Republican William Weld, who was the then-Governor of Massachusetts.

-In July 1997, John Kerry voted against the ratification of the Kyoto Treaty due to the absence of greenhouse gas emission limits for developing nations like India and China.
+In July 1997, John Kerry voted against the ratification of the Kyoto Treaty due to the absence of greenhouse gas emissions limits on developing nations like India and China.

 2000: Controversy Surrounding George W. Bush's Military Service

-In 2000, the controversy surrounding George W. Bush's military service in the Texas Air National Guard became an issue, contrasting with John Kerry's status as a decorated Vietnam War veteran.
-This posed a challenge for Bush's presidential campaign.
+In 2000, the controversy surrounding George W. Bush's military service in the Texas Air National Guard became a key issue.
+John Kerry's status as a decorated Vietnam War veteran posed a challenge for Bush's presidential campaign, prompting Republicans to question Kerry's own war record.

-October 9, 2002: Vote to Authorize Use of Force in Iraq
+October 9, 2002: Vote to Authorize Force Against Saddam Hussein

-On October 9, 2002, John Kerry stated he would vote to give the President authority to use force to disarm Saddam Hussein, believing his weapons of mass destruction posed a threat.
+On October 9, 2002, John Kerry stated that he would vote to give the President the authority to use force, if necessary, to disarm Saddam Hussein, citing the threat posed by Iraq's weapons of mass destruction.

 2002: Re-elected to the Senate